marius-tw/pact-example/README.md

 First we need to run the contract-test at the consumer-application to create the contract-json

-`cd shopping-cart-service && ./gradlew contractTest` will run the consumer contract-tests and create a contract-json
+`pushd shopping-cart-service && ./gradlew contractTest && popd` will run the consumer contract-tests and create a contract-json

 After the contract-json has been created we copy the contract to the provider-application's test-resources directory

-`cp shopping-cart-service/contracts/CartApplication-StorageApplication.json storage-service/src/test/resources`
+`cp shopping-cart-service/contracts/CartApplication-StorageApplication.json storage-service/contracts/`

 With those contracts we can run the provider's contract tests against the created contract-json with

-`cd storage-service && ./gradlew contractTest` will start the provider contract-tests
+`pushd storage-service && ./gradlew contractTest && popd` will start the provider contract-tests

 ## PACT-broker setup